 As of 2006, Nike was spending $475 million annually on endorsement deals with athletes.

-LeBron James made $33 million in 2013 from endorsement deals for companies like Samsung, Nike, and Coca-Cola (Sprite).
+LeBron James made $33 million in 2013 from endorsement deals with companies like Samsung, Nike, and Coca-Cola (Sprite).

 Why such huge spending on endorsements?

-According to a 2012 study by Anita Elberse and Jeroen Verleun in the Journal of Advertising Research, signing top athletic endorsers corresponds with “around $10 million in additional sales annually and nearly a 0.25% increase in stock returns.”
-[Click to Tweet This Stat]
+signing top athletic endorsers corresponds with “around $10 million in additional sales annually and nearly a 0.25% increase in stock returns.”
+(1)

-Why do athlete endorsement have such a significant impact on consumer decisions and can we use the same rationale to explain why connecting with influencers in your niche is crucial to success?
+And can we use the same rationale to explain why connecting with influencers in your industry or niche is a critical path to growing your brand?

 Fritz Heider’s Balance Theory

-Balance Theory addresses how a person alters their attitude to keep sentiments towards other people or objects consistent (balanced).
+Balance Theory addresses how a person alters their attitude to keep sentiments toward other people or objects consistent (balanced).

-For example, let’s assume Buick is currently perceived by younger drivers as being a brand for elderly people.
+For example, let’s assume for the sake of discussion that Buick cars are currently perceived by younger drivers as being a brand for elderly people.

-Buick’s marketing team decides they want to break into the market for younger consumers, so they enlist the help of NBA Superstar, LeBron James, in their advertising campaigns.
+The Buick team decides they want to break into the market for younger consumers and they enlist the help of LeBron in their advertising campaigns.

-According to this idea of the “balance principle,” younger consumers will alter their attitudes in a way that returns their minds to a state of consistency.
+In theory, these consumers will alter their attitudes toward Lebron and/or Buick in a way that returns their minds to a state of consistency and equilibrium.

-- Younger consumers may decrease positive feelings towards LeBron James, creating consistency by holding negative sentiments toward both LeBron and Buick.
+- Younger consumers may decrease their positive attitudes toward LeBron, reducing cognitive dissonance by holding more negative sentiments toward both LeBron and Buick.

-- Younger consumers may break the connection between LeBron James and Buick (convincing themselves LeBron is only endorsing the car for the money; he doesn’t genuinely like Buick cars).
+- Younger consumers may break the connection between LeBron and Buick entirely (convincing themselves LeBron is only endorsing the car for the money and he isn’t genuinely endorsing Buick).

-- Younger consumers may increase positive feelings toward Buick, creating consistency by holding positive sentiments toward both LeBron and Buick.
+- Younger consumers may increase positive attitudes toward Buick, reducing cognitive dissonance by holding positive sentiments toward both LeBron and Buick.

 Of course, the goal of any endorsement arrangement is the third option, where a consumer’s positive sentiment toward the endorser is transferred to the product being endorsed.